influxdata/docs-v2/content/influxdb/clustered/admin/licensing.md

 Pods validate the license secret both at startup and periodically (roughly once per hour) while running.

-## Recover from an unlicensed release
+## Recover from a license misconfiguration

 If you deploy a licensed release of InfluxDB Clustered without a valid license, many of the pods in your cluster will crash on startup and will likely enter a